-The Virginia Beach Sheriff’s Office is led by Sheriff Rocky Holcomb, Undersheriff Brian Struzzieri, Chief Deputy of Operations Tina Mapes and Chief Deputy of Administration Alvie Culanding.
+The Virginia Beach Sheriff’s Office is led by Sheriff Rocky Holcomb , Undersheriff Brian Struzzieri, Chief Deputy of Operations Tina Mapes and Chief Deputy of Administration Alvie Culanding.
 Capt.
 Lois Thompson serves as Executive Aide to the sheriff.

-Sheriff Rocky Holcomb
+Profile Picture of Sheriff Rocky Holcomb

 Sheriff Rocky Holcomb was sworn in on Sept.
 29, 2023, to fulfill the unexpired term of Sheriff Ken Stolle, who retired after 13 years of service, until a special election is held.
 He is the city's seventh sheriff and the first to rise through the ranks.
 He has served the Virginia Beach Sheriff's Office (VBSO) for 32 years, having started as a deputy sheriff recruit in 1991.
 He previously served the Virginia House of Delegates and Virginia Beach City Council.
-His full biography is available at vbso.net/sheriff-rocky-holcomb.

-Undersheriff Struzzieri
+Profile Picture of Undersheriff Struzzieri

 Undersheriff Struzzieri has served the Virginia Beach Sheriff’s Office since 1999 and was the first undersheriff in Virginia Beach to be promoted through the ranks.